Tammy2004/detectParkinsons/README.md

-# 🧠 Parkinson's Disease Detection Using Machine Learning
+# Parkinson's Disease Detection Using Machine Learning

 This repository contains a Jupyter Notebook that demonstrates how to detect Parkinson's disease using a machine learning model trained on biomedical voice measurements.
 The goal is to assist in early diagnosis using accessible and efficient data-driven methods.
+[A personal goal for me in developing this was to get experience with a random forest classifier.]

-## 🗂️ Project Structure
+## 🗂Project Structure

 - `main.ipynb`: Main Jupyter Notebook containing the code for data analysis, preprocessing, model training, and evaluation.
 - `data/`: Folder containing the dataset (if applicable).